Antibody: Research applications

 Immunofluorescence image of the eukaryotic cytoskeleton.
 Microtubules as shown in green, are marked by an antibody conjugated to a green fluorescing molecule, FITC.

-Specific antibodies are produced by injecting an antigen into a mammal, such as a mouse, rat, rabbit, goat, sheep, or horse for large quantities of antibody.
+Specific antibodies are produced by injecting an antigen into a mammal, such as a mouse, rat, rabbit, goat, sheep, horse, or human for large quantities of antibody.
 Blood isolated from these animals contains polyclonal antibodies—multiple antibodies that bind to the same antigen—in the serum, which can now be called antiserum.
+(For medical products, the horse and the human are most commonly used: the former for its large blood volume and high antibody titers, the latter for a higher compatibility with other humans.)
 Antigens are also injected into chickens for generation of polyclonal antibodies in egg yolk.
 To obtain antibody that is specific for a single epitope of an antigen, antibody-secreting lymphocytes are isolated from the animal and immortalized by fusing them with a cancer cell line.
 The fused cells are called hybridomas, and will continually grow and secrete antibody in culture.
 Single hybridoma cells are isolated by dilution cloning to generate cell clones that all produce the same antibody; these antibodies are called monoclonal antibodies.
 Polyclonal and monoclonal antibodies are often purified using Protein A/G or antigen-affinity chromatography.

 In research, purified antibodies are used in many applications.
 Antibodies for research applications can be found directly from antibody suppliers, or through use of a specialist search engine.
 Research antibodies are most commonly used to identify and locate intracellular and extracellular proteins.
 Antibodies are used in flow cytometry to differentiate cell types by the proteins they express; different types of cells express different combinations of cluster of differentiation molecules on their surface, and produce different intracellular and secretable proteins.
 They are also used in immunoprecipitation to separate proteins and anything bound to them (co-immunoprecipitation) from other molecules in a cell lysate, in Western blot analyses to identify proteins separated by electrophoresis, and in immunohistochemistry or immunofluorescence to examine protein expression in tissue sections or to locate proteins within cells with the assistance of a microscope.
 Proteins can also be detected and quantified with antibodies, using ELISA and ELISpot techniques.